bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

 ## Objectives

  - Simple and entertainng quiz game application.
- - Clear inforamation delivered to proceed throught the game.
+ - Clear information delivered to proceed through the game.
  - deliver a score at the end of the game.

 ## User stories